Best electric bikes for commuting: Get a boost on your ride to work

 The Cannondale Synapse Neo Allroad comes with a powerful Bosch motor that's mid-mounted for stability and a high capacity battery for plenty of range.

-There's a 12-speed SRAM electronic drivetrain with plenty of gear range, that along with the motor should make a breeze of hills on your ride into town.
-The hydraulic disc brakes mean assured stopping and the 40mm wide Vittoria tyres should provide comfort over broken roads or even if your commute takes in a towpath or gravel track.
+There's a 12-speed SRAM electronic drivetrain with plenty of gear range, which, along with the motor, should make hills a breeze on your ride into town.
+The hydraulic disc brakes mean assured stopping, and the 40mm wide Vittoria tyres should provide comfort over broken roads or even if your commute takes in a towpath or gravel track.

 Best featherweight folder